Skip to main content

 add_sample() parameters:

-• context_snippets: List of context snippets that will be added to the Instruction
+• input_snippets: List of context snippets or strings that will be added to the Instruction.
+Must match the number of TokenSets in the Input.

 sample_context = cat_pondering.create_snippet(